Games Design and Production

 To gain a place on this games design degree, we would like to see evidence of your talent and capability either as a creative, artist or programmer.
 This will take the form of a digital portfolio.
 Don’t think that we just want to see polished digital work, we are keen to see people with traditional skills, drawing, fine art, graphic design, photography and well as budding programmers with an interest in maths, logic and problem-solving.

 You’ll also have to submit a personal statement and meet our entry requirements.
-This is a written piece (360 to 500 words) of your academic, professional/life experience and future goals.
+This is a written piece (up to 4,000 characters) of your academic, professional/life experience and future goals.
 We’ll want to understand:

 As part of your application you’ll be asked to provide us with a portfolio of work to demonstrate your process and skills, you may also be invited to take part in an interview.
 Once you’ve applied to study with us, we’ll let you know the next steps.